fatimasif/CSCI_135/README.md

 ## Overview

-Welcome to my portfolio for the Software Analysis and Design class.
+Welcome to my portfolio for the Software Analysis and Design class (CSCI 13500) at CUNY Hunter College.
 In this repository, you'll find a collection of my projects, labs, and homework assignments, all of which were completed using C++.
 Each item in this portfolio showcases my skills and understanding of software analysis and design concepts.

 ## Contents